openhive-network/balance_tracker/README.md

 ### After Setup

-- After blocks were added to btracker_app schema, postgREST backend server can be started up quickly with `./run.sh start`
+- After blocks were added to *btracker_app* schema, PostgREST backend server can be started up quickly with `./balance-tracker.sh serve postgrest-backend`.
-- If you have added more blocks to `haf_block_log` db, or you are running live sync, you can run:
+- If you have added more blocks to `haf_block_log` db, or you want to run live sync, you can run:

 ```bash
 ./balance-tracker.sh process-blocks --number-of-blocks=0
 ```

-This will keep indexer waiting for new blocks and process them as backend is running.
+This will keep indexer waiting for new blocks and process them while the backend is running.

 ### Run with Docker